Ojo-chegbe/PansGPT./embedding-service/README.md

 ## Performance Considerations

-1. **Model Loading:** The model is loaded once when the service starts
-2. **Memory Usage:** Consider upgrading to a paid Render plan for better performance
+- For production, consider using a paid plan for more resources.
-3. **Cold Starts:** The service may take time to start initially due to model downloading
+- The model is loaded at startup and kept in memory for fast inference.

 ## Troubleshooting